 Posted January 25, 2019 by Dr. Dale Rubenstein.

-In the fall of 2016, we started Aurora’s Angels Fund to honor our late hospital cat, Aurora.
+In the fall of 2015, we started Aurora’s Angels Fund to honor our late hospital cat, Aurora.
 This fund allows us to provide medical care for some of our patients who might otherwise be unable to receive it.
 Often the fund provides just enough help for an owner to afford an expensive diagnostic test, or assists with getting started on optimal treatment.
-Aurora’s Angels Fund receives money from a combination of A Cat Clinic donations from wellness and senior exams, and donations from many of our wonderful, generous clients.
+Aurora’s Angels Fund receives money from donations from many of our wonderful, generous clients.
 In 2019 alone we spent over $2000 from the fund to provide care for cats in our community.
 The need is great, but every little bit helps!

 Periodically we try to provide updates on how we are using your donations.
 Here is one of the more complicated cases we have been able to help.